csc-training/geocomputing/gdal/readme.md

-# Using commandline tools with bash scripts and batch jobs
+# GDAL, using commandline tools with bash scripts and batch jobs

 GDAL reprents here a commandline tool that is used via Linux bash scripts.
 The example includes:

-* A basic serial batch job, where several files are handled in a for loop, one after the other.
+* A basic serial batch job, where several files are handled in a bash script for loop, one after the other.
 Only 1 core is used.
 * Parallel batch job, where different files are handled in parallel with GNU-parallel.
 Up to one node can be used, in Puhti that is up to 40 cores.

 GDAL includes many other useful [commanline tools](https://gdal.org/programs/index.html), which usually are very efficient.
 In this example, we will reproject the coordinate system of multiple files in a folder, and add overviews to the same files.
 We do not use R nor Python, but GDAL commands from a simple Linux bash script.